Kenurshan/Python-for-find-duplicate-entry/README.md

 # Python-for-find-duplicate-entry

+* A simple code in python using dictionary.

-This code will print unique item with number of time each item appears in list.
+* This code will print unique item with number of time each item appears in list.
+   output: {'A': 5, 'B': 3, 'S': 4, 'D': 2, 'Z': 1, 'K': 1}